v1Flows/exFlow/README.md

     npm run dev
     ```

 ## Contributing

-We welcome contributions to the JustFlow project!
-To contribute, follow these steps:
+We welcome contributions!
+To get started:
 1. Fork the repository.
 2. Create a new branch:
     ```sh
     git checkout -b feature/your-feature-name
     ```
-3. Make your changes and commit them:
+3. Make your changes and commit:
     ```sh
     git commit -m "Add your commit message"
     ```
-4. Push to the branch:
+4. Push your branch:
     ```sh
     git push origin feature/your-feature-name
     ```
 5. Open a pull request on GitHub.

 ## License

 This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3.
-See the [LICENSE](https://github.com/v1Flows/JustFlow/blob/main/LICENSE) file for details.
+See the [LICENSE](https://github.com/v1Flows/JustFlow/blob/main/LICENSE) for details.